JoinColony/colonyJS/sdk/docs/reference/api/classes/ColonyNetwork.ColonyNetwork.md

 Use this function to instantiate a new `Colony` by providing the Colony's address

+**`Remarks`**

-**`remarks`** Colony contracts are versioned.
+Colony contracts are versioned.
 If the deployed Colony version does not match the supported version an error will be thrown

 #### Parameters